Please Read How You Can Help Keep the Encyclopedia Free

 - 1902.
 Estetica come scienza dell'espressione e linguistica generale, Florence: Sandron.

 - 1909 .
 Aesthetic: As science of expression and general linguistic, translated by Douglas Ainslie, New York: Noonday.
-Noted as Aes.
+Cited as Aes.

 - 1909.
 Logica come scienza del concetto puro, Florence: Sandron.